zonble/CurlDSL/README.md

 ## Usage

 There is only one important object, `CURL`.
-You can just pass your curl command to it.
+You can just pass your cURL command to it.
 For example:

 ``` swift